 PRECOLLEGE THREE-CREDIT PROGRAM

-The three-week program, July 13 – August 1, 2014, offers selected students the opportunity to experience courses taught by Caldwell College faculty in a small class environment.
+The three-week program, July 13 – August 1, 2014, offers selected students the opportunity to experience courses taught by Caldwell University faculty in a small class environment.
 Students will

 - Study biology, chemistry, environmental science and statistics